Adzz/ostep-homework/cpu-intro/homework_answers.md

 ./process-run.py -l 3:0,5:100,5:100,5:100 -S SWITCH_ON_IO -I IO_RUN_IMMEDIATE -cp
 ```

-Here we run IO as soon as it's available, effectively the "waiting for the IO" happens while the other processes are using CPU.
+Here we run IO as soon as it's available, effectively the "waiting for the IO" happens while the other processes are using CPU?

+# 8

+> Now run with some randomly generated processes: -s 1 -l 3:50,3:50
+or -s 2 -l 3:50,3:50 or -s 3 -l 3:50,3:50.
+See if you can
+predict how the trace will turn out.
+What happens when you use
+the flag -I IO RUN IMMEDIATE vs. -I IO RUN LATER?
+What hap-
+pens when you use -S SWITCH ON IO vs. -S SWITCH ON END?